Posted on Friday, December 19th, 2014

-Federal law imposes additional age limits.
+Federal age restrictions impose stricter limits.

-See our Minimum Age to Purchase & Possess Firearms policy summary for a comprehensive discussion of this issue.
+See our Minimum Age to Purchase / Possess Firearms policy summary for a comprehensive discussion of this issue.